Guide to Growing Yam in Sacks

 The Nutritional Treasure of Yams

 Before we delve into yam cultivation in sacks, let’s talk about the nutritional value of these tubers.
-Yams are a powerhouse of essential nutrients such as fibre, vitamins (A, C, B6), and minerals (potassium, manganese), making them a fantastic addition to any diet.
+Yams are a powerhouse of essential nutrients such as potassium, vitamins (A, C, B6), minerals (manganese) and fibre, etc., making them a fantastic addition to any diet.
 They are a great source of energy, support digestive health, and have antioxidant properties that contribute to overall well-being.

 Creating a Space-Efficient Yam Garden